Blasting Safety & Licensing

 Any individual, proprietorship, partnership, firm, corporation, or company which uses explosives in Missouri shall register with the division prior to using explosives.
 The initial registration shall state the name of the person, address, telephone number, facsimile number, e-mail address, and name of the principal individual having responsibility for supervision of the use of explosives.

 Any explosives user required to register shall file an annual report with the division for the preceding calendar year by Jan.
 31 of each year.
 The initial annual report shall only include that portion of the preceding calendar year after the date the user became subject to the requirement to register.
+To register as a new Missouri user or to file an annual report, CLICK HERE. (to complete the online form, please use either Google Chrome or Microsoft Edge as your web browser.
+Internet Explorer will not support this form)

 Licensing of Blasters in Missouri